 Coronavirus (Covid-19) Update

-Important notice; Queue and wait clinics are suspended until further notice.
-If you require our service you must ring clinic on 01422 261370 between 9am-1pm to be triaged over the phone and an appointment will be offered where appropriate.
+We are still seeing patients.
+However, if you need our service please ring clinic on 01422 261370 (between 9am-1pm, Monday to Friday) to be triaged over the phone and an appointment will be offered where appropriate.

 We apologise for the inconvenience but must take all reasonable precautions in line with medical advice and government guidance.

 We also have an "Ask the expert" section on the website which can be used to make non-urgent queries and a member of our clinical staff will reply as soon as possible.
 Further information on service provision or changes will be posted here or through Facebook and twitter.

 To see the more information on the virus see the Trusts webpage showing information and key links to find out more.
 Just click here

 “Together, we will provide a first class, confidential, treatment and educational service which will help to improve the sexual health of one and all.
 “A place where people want to go and people want to work”.